Vedureddy/revenue-leakage-risk-prediction/README.md

-# 🚀 Revenue Leakage Risk Prediction — ML Project
+# Revenue Leakage Risk Prediction

-## 📌 Overview
+## Project Overview

-This project builds a Machine Learning model to predict **revenue leakage risk** in e-commerce orders using the Olist dataset (Brazilian e-commerce data).
+This project builds a machine learning model to predict whether an e-commerce order is likely to result in revenue leakage.

-Revenue leakage can occur due to delays, cancellations, high logistics costs, payment issues, or customer dissatisfaction.

-The goal is to proactively identify high-risk orders so businesses can take preventive action.
+Revenue leakage can happen due to delayed deliveries, cancellations, high shipping costs, or poor customer experience.
+The aim is to identify risky orders in advance so businesses can take corrective actions.

 ---

-## 📊 Dataset
+## Dataset

-**Source:** Olist E-commerce Dataset (Kaggle)
+Olist Brazilian E-commerce Dataset (Kaggle)

-The dataset contains real transactional data including:
+It contains real order data including:

 * Orders
 * Customers
 * Sellers
+* Products
 * Payments
 * Reviews
-* Products
-* Logistics information
+* Delivery information

+All tables were merged to create one dataset where each row represents a single order.

 ---

-## 🧠 Problem Statement
+## Problem Statement

-Predict whether an order is at risk of causing revenue leakage based on operational and behavioral signals.

-Target Variable:
+Predict a binary target:

 **leakage_risk**

 * 0 → Low risk
 * 1 → High risk

+The label was created using business rules based on delays, cancellations, freight cost, and review scores.

 ---

-## ⚙️ Project Pipeline
+## Steps Followed

-### 1️⃣ Data Cleaning
+### Data Cleaning

-* Removed duplicates
+* Removed duplicate records
 * Handled missing values
-* Converted timestamps
+* Converted date columns
-* Filtered useful columns
+* Selected relevant columns

-### 2️⃣ Data Integration
+### Data Integration

-Merged multiple tables into one order-level dataset:

-* Orders
-* Customers
-* Order Items
-* Payments
-* Reviews
-* Sellers
-* Products

-Final dataset → **1 row = 1 order**

----
+Multiple datasets were joined using keys like order_id, customer_id, and product_id.

-### 3️⃣ Feature Engineering
+### Feature Engineering

-Created business-relevant features such as:
+Created useful business features such as:

 * Delivery time
-* Delay vs estimated delivery
+* Delay compared to estimate
 * Total order value
-* Freight ratio
+* Freight ratio (shipping cost vs product cost)
-* Number of items & sellers
+* Number of items in order
-* Payment behavior
+* Payment installments
 * Customer region
 * Review score
-* Cancellation / non-delivery flags
+* Late delivery and non-delivery flags

----

-### 4️⃣ Target Creation

-Defined revenue leakage risk using:

-* Late deliveries
-* High shipping cost
-* Low ratings
-* Cancellations
-* Payment patterns

----

-### 5️⃣ Modeling
+### Modeling

-Trained multiple models:
+Trained and compared:

 * Logistic Regression
-* Random Forest ⭐
+* Random Forest
 * Gradient Boosting

----

-### 6️⃣ Evaluation Metrics
+### Evaluation

+Models were evaluated using:

 * Accuracy
 * Precision